 2.3.3.
-Any per South A Any period during which the legal practitioner was engaged full-time in legal practice in the Republic of South Africa as an attorney or as an advocate: 2.3.3.1. .
-For his/her own account; and/or 2.3.3.2. .
-In partnership with other practising legal practitioners; and/or 2.3.3.3. .
-As a director of a company in which all directors and shareholders were practising legal practitioners; and/or 2.3.3.4. .
-As an attorney employed by a person , partnership or company described in 2.3.3.1, 2.3.3.2 or 2.3.3.3 2.3.3.5. .
-In the employ of the Legal Aid SA; and/or 2.3.3.6. .
-In the employ of the State Attorney; and/or 2.3.3.7. .
-As a legal advisor doing non-litigious work and after admission as a legal practitioner.
+Any period during whic Any period during which the legal practitioner was engaged full-time in legal practice in the Republic of South Africa as an atto South Africa as an attomey or as an advocate: 2.3.3.1.
+For his/her ov For his/her own account; and/or 2.3.3.2.
+In partnership In partnership with other practising legal practitioners; and/or 2.3.3.3.
+As a director of a practitioners; and/or As a director of a company in which all directors and shareholders were practising legal practitioners; and/or 2.3.3.4.
+As an attorne 2.3.3.3 As an attorney employed by a person , partnership or company described in 2.3.3.1, 2.3.3.2 or 2.3.3.3 2.3.3.5.
+In the employ 2.3.3.5.
+In the employ of the Legal Aid SA; and/or 2.3.3.6.
+In the employ In the employ of the State Attorney; and/or 2.3.3.7.
+As a legal ach As a legal advisor doing non-litigious work and after admission as a legal practitioner.
 2.4.
-Before a Manager accordan ny legal in the € ice with p Before any legal aid instruction is allocated to any legal practitioner a Principal Attorney or High Court Unit Manager in the employ of Legal Aid SA shall classify the legal services required from level 1 to level 5 in accordance with paragraph 3 below.
+Before any legal aid instruction Before any legal aid instruction is allocated to any legal practitioner a Principal Attorney or High Court Unit Manager in the employ of Legal A accordance with paragraph 3 below.
+Manager in the employ of Legal Aid SA shall classify the legal services required from level 1 to level 5 in accordance with paragraph 3 below.
 2.5.
-No legal that legal him/her. practitior I practitic No legal practitioner shall be permitted to provide any legal services requiring a higher level of experience than that legal practitioner had as at first of January in the year in which the legal aid instruction was allocated to him/her.
+No legal practitioner shall be pe that legal practitioner had as at him/her.
+No legal practitioner shall be permitted to provide any legal services requiring a higher level of experience than that legal arectitioner had as at first of January in the year in which the legal aid instruction was allocated to him/her.
 2.6.
-A legal p thereto th ractitione nat such I A legal practitioner may render legal services at a level below the maximum for which he/she is classified, subject thereto that such legal services shall be remunerated at the level at which the legal aid instruction is classified.
-2.7. legal pra exity of aı Where a legal practitioner in the employ of the Legal Aid SA is required to make a decision as to whether the level of complexity of any matter is such as to justify its classification at Level 5, he/she: 2.7.1.
-Shall be requisite Shall be entitled but not obliged to require the legal practitioner to demonstrate that he/she has the requisite level of expertise in addition to the minimum required experience set out in respect of Level 5.
+A legal practitioner may render le thereto that such legal services s A legal practitioner may render legal services at a level below the maximum for which he/she is classified, subject thereto that such legal services shall be remunerated at the level at which the legal aid instruction is classified.
+2.7.
+Where a legal practitioner in the of complexity of any matter is suc Where a legal practitioner in the employ of the Legal Aid SA is required to make a decision as to whether the level of complexity of any matter is such as to justify its classification at Level 5, he/she.
+271 Shall be entitled but n 27.1 Shall be entitled but not obliged to require the legal practitioner to demonstrate that he/she has the